pedromeruge/BalloonBrawlRL/README.md

 * **Agents:** Differential drive robots equipped with:
     * **Sensors:** Ray Perception Sensors (Simulated Lidar) for detecting walls, enemies, and items.
     * **Spike (Offense):** Used to pop enemy balloons on contact.
-    * **Balloons (Health/Score):** Agents start with 3 balloons (Max 5).
-Losing all balloons does not eliminate the agent, but prevents them from collecting more until they pick one up.
+    * **Balloons (Health/Score):** Agents start with 3 balloons.
+Losing all balloons does not eliminate the agent.
+Reaching a max amount of 5 balloons prevents an agent from collecting more.
-    * **Boost:** A temporary speed boost ability (5s cooldown).
+    * **Boost:** A temporary (2s) speed boost ability (5s cooldown).
 * **The Arena:**
-    * **Battle Royale Wind:** A centripetal force pushes agents towards the center as the match progresses, shrinking the playable area.
+    * **Battle Royale Wind:** A centripetal force pushes agents towards the center as the match progresses, shrinking the playable area, and promoting .
     * **Restocking Zones:** Two central spawners periodically generate Health Balloons.
     * **Obstacles:** Asymmetric walls that require complex navigation (enabled in later training stages).
+The walls and restocking zones are always fixed.
+    * **Teams:** Agents begin each match with a random position and orientation.
+The game supports variable team sizes without retraining.
+It requires training if the total number of teams changes since it affects the size of the observation space of agents.

 ---